 MOON RESEARCH GROUP

-Soft materials for membrane separations for clean water, energy, and sustainability
+Soft materials for clean water, energy, and sustainable separations

-Our experimental research group focuses on designing and understanding advanced polymer materials for membrane separations to overcome Grand Challenges in clean water and energy production.
-We combine modular polymer synthesis with experimental tools that probe both macroscopic transport phenomena and molecular-scale polymer properties to uncover the fundamental mass transfer principles that govern membrane separation efficiency.
-These principles enable rational design of the next generation of membrane materials for robust gas, vapor, and water separations.
-Applications of interest to our group include carbon capture and sequestration, clean hydrogen production, energy-efficient hydrocarbon purification, water treatment, and environmental remediation.
+Our experimental research group focuses on designing and understanding advanced polymer materials for membrane and adsorbent-based separations to overcome Grand Challenges in clean water and energy production.
+We combine modular polymer synthesis with experimental tools that probe both macroscopic transport phenomena and molecular-scale polymer properties to uncover the fundamental mass transfer principles that govern separation efficiency.
+These principles enable rational design of the next generation of membrane and adsorbent materials for robust gas, vapor, and water separations.
+Applications of interest to our group include carbon capture and sequestration, clean hydrogen production, energy-efficient hydrocarbon purification, water treatment, and environmental remediation of PFAS.

 Recent News